hardhats/vista-install-docs/New/InitializeVistA.rst

     Select INSTITUTION NAME: <strong>&lt;enter&gt;</strong></code></div>

 Next, we will tackle the STATION NUMBER file.
-We technically can create an new entry; but I would just rather reuse the existing entry, which I do by typing ```1``.
+We technically can create an new entry, but I would just rather reuse the existing entry, which I do by typing ```1``.

 .. raw:: html